-Additional supports would go a long way to help these graduates succeed and that next step toward employment in the nursing profession.
+Additional supports would go a long way to help these graduates succeed in that next step towards employment in the nursing profession.

-I encourage this government to consider providing additional supports to Nunavut Arctic College graduates to enable to enter the profession where we need them the most.
+I encourage this government to consider providing additional supports to Nunavut Arctic College graduates to enable to enter their professions where we need them the most.